Around Rushay

 Keeping it -very - local

-In the village there’s a tiny hut with an honesty box kept supplied with seasonal organic vegetables, lamb from the fields (and a healing herbal salve to be recommended).
+In the village there’s a tiny hut with an honesty box kept supplied with seasonal organic vegetables, lamb from the fields (and a highly recommended healing herbal salve).

 Charmouth has a very good fish and chip shop, a bakery and a small Co-op supermarket, not to mention Morgan’s, where you can buy almost anything from notepads to beach balls.